 The Sting was released on Christmas Day.
 It may not be the most festive film, but it was a hit success and even won seven Academy Awards!

-Here it is—the ultimate heist movie, which happens to take place in a casino!
-That's pretty smart if you think about it, with casinos holding as much cash as a bank probably does, but also louder, busier and easier to slip through undetected.
+Ocean's Eleven is the ultimate heist movie, and it just so happens to take place in a casino!
+That's pretty smart if you think about it, with casinos holding as much cash as a bank probably does, but also louder, busier, and easier to slip through undetected.

 Well, it's not exactly easy, but a team of pros who have lots of previous heist experience should be able to pull it off.

-The Ocean's Eleven team is made up of conmen, mechanics, surveillance experts, pickpockets, and even an acrobat.
-They infiltrate the Mirage... and the Bellagio... and the MGM Grand... simultaneously.
+The Ocean's Eleven team is made up of con men, mechanics, surveillance experts, pickpockets, and even an acrobat.
+They infiltrate the Mirage... and the Bellagio... and the MGM Grand... all at the same time.